flux-framework/flux-core/doc/man1/common/submit-job-parameters.rst

 .. option:: --gpus-per-node=N

-   With -N, --nodes, request a specific number of GPUs per node.
+   With :option:`--nodes`, request a specific number of GPUs per node.

 .. option:: --tasks-per-core=N

    Force a number of tasks per core.
 Note that this will run *N* tasks per *allocated* core.
-If nodes are exclusively scheduled by configuration or use of the ``--exclusive`` flag, then this option could result in many more tasks than expected.
+If nodes are exclusively scheduled by configuration or use of the :option:`--exclusive` flag, then this option could result in many more tasks than expected.
 The default for this option is effectively 1, so it is useful only for oversubscribing tasks to cores for testing purposes.
 You probably don't want to use this option.